Autoscale glossary for Azure Virtual Desktop

 Available session host

-Available session hosts are session hosts that have passed all Azure Virtual Desktop agent health checks and have VM objects that are powered on, making them available for users to start their user sessions on.
+Available session hosts are session hosts that have passed all Azure Virtual Desktop agent health checks and have VM objects that are powered on, making them available for users to establish user sessions on.

 - If the used host pool capacity is below the capacity threshold and autoscale can turn off virtual machines (VMs) without going over the capacity threshold, then the feature will turn off the VMs.